ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 ### Part A
 ### Play with different sense-making algorithms.

+I tested the object detection example.
+I used the noWindow version, and the terminal outputs 'finished a frame'.

 #### Filtering, FFTs, and Time Series data. (beta, optional)
 Additional filtering and analysis can be done on the sensors that were provided in the kit.
 For example, running a Fast Fourier Transform over the IMU data stream could create a simple activity classifier between walking, running, and standing.